 - Amy Gilroy, Oregon Public Health Institute, has been working with staff on the plan to provide public health expertise.
 Good nutrition is a part of healthcare prevention.
-OPHI and staff worked to see how the zoning code could be a tool to establish permissible land uses since it wasn't helpful in achieving equitable access as it is currently written.
-In addition to the work done already, information should be produced in multiple languages to make it more accessible. - Katy Kolker, Portland Fruit Tree Project and Food Policy Council member, expressed support for the proposal.
-Each code update is the result of a comprehensive process where many voices were heard.
-The updated code provides opportunity to remove unnecessary barriers to food production and distribution while strengthening the local economy. - Josh Volk, Slowhand Farm CSA and member of Food Policy Council, had looked at what other communities around the country are doing, which fed into the proposal.
-The proposed code options with different sizes and tiers will work for CSAs and food buying clubs. - Leslie Polk-Kosbau, founder of Portland Community Gardens and PP&R, expressed thanks for the workgroup and staff.
-Code updates will help affirm Portland's culture to find creative solutions to providing fresh and nutritious food throughout the city, and the proposal builds in some leeway to promote health and wellness in the city. - Chana Andler, VP Montavilla Food Buying Club shared details about food buying clubs and the Montavilla club specifically.
-Code updates are helpful as guidelines for clubs.
+OPHI and staff worked to see how the zoning code could be a tool to establish permissible land uses since it isn't a good tool in achieving equitable access as it is currently written.
+In addition to the work done already, information should be produced in multiple languages to make it more accessible. - Katy Kolker, Portland Fruit Tree Project and Food Policy Council member, and a member of the Code Development Advisory Group (CDAG), expressed support for the proposal.
+Each code amendment is the result of a comprehensive process where many voices were heard.
+The proposed code provides opportunity to remove unnecessary barriers to food production and distribution while strengthening the local economy. - Josh Volk, Slowhand Farm CSA and member of Food Policy Council, as well as the CDAG, had looked at what other communities around the country are doing, which fed into the proposal.
+The proposed code options with different sizes and tiers will work for CSAs and food buying clubs. - Leslie Polk-Kosbau, founder of the Portland Community Gardens Program at PP&R, also member of CDAG, expressed thanks for the CDAG and staff.
+Code amendments will help affirm Portland's culture to find creative solutions to providing fresh and nutritious food throughout the city, and the proposal builds in some leeway to promote health and wellness in the city. - Chana Andler, VP Montavilla Food Buying Club, also member of CDAG, shared details about food buying clubs and the Montavilla club specifically.
+Code amendments are helpful as guidelines for clubs.